 - Getting drowsy after heavy meals or when driving

-- Falling asleep while watching TV or relaxing in the evening
+- Falling asleep while watching TV

 - Feeling the need to sleep in on weekends